zdravkov/kendo-docs/api/wrappers/aspnet-mvc/Kendo.Mvc.UI.Fluent/ChartValueAxisFactory.md

 ---

 # Kendo.Mvc.UI.Fluent.ChartValueAxisFactory
-Creates value axis for the !:Chart{TModel}.
+Creates value axis for the 1.